-If you live in England or Wales and a creditor you owe money to holds a High Court Judgment or a County Court Judgment (CCJ) against you then in appropriate cases they can utilise the services of a High Court enforcement officer (HCEO) to collect the debt.
+If you live in England or Wales, one of your creditors could hold a High Court Judgment or a County Court Judgment (CCJ) against you.
+In these cases, it’s then possible that they will hire a High Court enforcement officer (HCEO) to collect the debt for them.

 What is a High Court enforcement officer?

-The High Court is one of the two central civil courts that deal with non-criminal cases usually involving financial claims.
+The High Court is one of the two main civil courts that deal with non-criminal cases, usually involving financial claims.
 The High Court handles cases involving larger financial claims and the County Court handles cases of smaller financial claims.

-If a CCJ amount totals more than £5000 and a creditor wishes to reclaim the loss against the debtor’s goods then the case must be transferred to the High Court and the execution of the recovery will be managed by a HCEO.
+If a CCJ is for a debt that’s more than £5000 and the company wants to reclaim the loss against the debtor’s possessions, then the case must be transferred to the High Court and the recovery will be managed and carried out by a HCEO.

-Smaller sum cases above £600 can also be transferred from the County Court to the High Court in order to utilise the HCEOs greater powers over those of County Court bailiff.
-HCEOs are paid by their results so are generally highly motivated and considered more effective.
+Smaller cases relating toabove £600 can also be transferred from the County Court to the High Court as HCEOs have greater powers than those of County Court bailiff.
+HCEOs are also paid depending on their results, and so are generally highly motivated and considered more effective.

-As well as the consensus that a HCEO is more driven to achieve results and is therefore more effective in retrieving a debt a creditor can add an additional 8% interest to the debt being recovered once it has been transferred to a HCEO for recuperation.
+As well as this, a creditor can add an additional 8% interest to the debt being recovered once it has been transferred to a HCEO for recuperation.

-The fees charged by a HCEO are higher than a County Court bailiff.
-These additional costs will put the defendant under additional pressure to meet the terms and the plans set out by the debt recovery.
+This makes the fees charged by a HCEO higher than a County Court bailiff, and additional costs can put you under a lot more pressure to meet the terms and conditions of the plan set out to pay it back.

-A HCEO holds specific authorization from the Ministry of Justice to enforce judgments known as High Court Writs.
+A HCEO holds specific permission from the Ministry of Justice to enforce judgments known as High Court Writs.